 - 2 teaspoons black peppercorns

 - 2 cinnamon sticks

-- Chutney3 pounds green apple, diced
+- Chutney3 pounds green apple, peeled and diced

 - 3 pounds green tomatoes, diced